yusufcnr/near-wl/README.md

 `near view $CONTRACT getListOfWhitelistedAddresses --accountId <YOUR_ACCOUNT.testnet>`

-## Send rewards to whitelisted wallets after the whitelisting process is over:
+## Anyone interacted with contract can call the method to get their rewards after the whitelising process is over and 30 days elasped.:

-`near call $CONTRACT sendRewards --accountId ycfinans.testnet`
+`near call $CONTRACT getRewards --accountId <YOUR_ACCOUNT.testnet>`

 ## Retrieve name of the contract by calling getContractName